expfactory/expfactory/docs/pages/1-generate.md

 6  dospert-rt-survey	https://www.github.com/expfactory-experiments/dospert-rt-survey
 ```

+## Local Experiment Selection
+If you have experiments on your local machine where an experiment is defined based on [these criteria](https://expfactory.github.io/expfactory/contribute.html#experiment-pre-reqs) or more briefly:

+ - the config.json has all required fields
+ - the folder is named according to the `exp_id`
+ - the experiment runs via a main index.html file
+ - on finish, it POSTS to `/save` and then proceeds to `/next`

+Then you can treat a local path to an experiment folder as an experiment in the list to give to build.
+Since we will be working from a mapped folder in a Docker container, this comes down to providing the experiment name under the folder it is mapped to, `/data`.
+Continue reading for an example

 ## Recipe Generation
 To generate a Dockerfile to build our custom image, we need to run expfactory in the container,
-and mount a folder (`my-experiment` in the example below) to retrieve the Dockerfile.
+and mount a folder to write the Dockerfile.
+If we are installing local experiments, they should be in this folder.
 The folder
-should not already contain a Dockerfile, and most appropriate is a new folder that you
-intend to set up with version control (a.k.a.
+should not already contain a Dockerfile, and we recommend that you set this folder up with version control (a.k.a.
 Github).
 That looks like this:

 ```
 mkdir -p /tmp/my-experiment/data